LinkWellNodes/Documentation/docs/README.md

 # Documentation

-## Getting Started

-Check out our [Getting Started](/services/jobs/Direct-Request-Guide) page for a high-level overview on direct request jobs, and how they work hand-in-hand with your smart contracts.

-## Public Job Info
+## Direct Request Job Info

-View our public [Chainlink job offerings](/services/jobs/Jobs-and-Pricing), which includes pricing, examples, and detailed instructions on how to integrate our Any API job offerings into your smart contracts.
+View our [Chainlink direct request job offerings](/services/direct-request-jobs/Jobs-and-Pricing), which includes pricing, examples, and detailed instructions on how to integrate data from any API into your smart contracts.

 ## Chainlink FAQ

-View our collection of [Frequently-Asked Questions](/faq/Chainlink-Operators) that we've compiled from our extensive experience answering node-related support questions in Chainlink's Discord server.
+View our collection of [Frequently-Asked Questions](/knowledgebase/Chainlink-Operators-FAQ) that we've compiled from our extensive experience answering node-related support questions in Chainlink's Discord server.

 ## About Us